I've been making things for as long as I can remember

 That curiosity led me into tech, where I could design experiences that evolved every two weeks instead of every two decades.

 Since then, my work has spanned large-scale systems and ambiguous problem spaces, where clarity, craft, and empathy hold everything together.
-I launched EdTech Impact from concept to live product in six months, redesigned navigation for a complex, management information system at Arbor Education, and scaled Rightmove’s signed-in users while bringing calm and clarity to the process of moving home.
-Most recently, I’ve been at Trustpilot, leading design for transparency features used by over 63 million monthly visitors.
+I launched EdTech Impact from concept to live product in six months, redesigned navigation for a complex management information system at Arbor Education, and designed an automated rental progression product at Rightmove from 0→1, bringing calm and clarity to the process of moving home.
+I later led design for transparency features at Trustpilot used by over 63 million monthly visitors.

 Beyond the work, I care deeply about shaping a more inclusive design industry.
 I’m an advocate for diversity in tech, active in Journi and Black designer communities that champion greater representation.
 It matters to me that the next generation of designers see themselves in this field - and know they belong here.